Oxlac/MR.DM/README.md

 MR.DM is a desktop application.
 It is available for Windows, Linux, and Mac.
 You can download the latest executable version from [github releases](https://github.com/oxlac/mr.dm/releases).
 Or you can build it from the source with the following instructions.

+> [!WARNING]
+> You must disable your antivirus before running the executable on windows.
+For more information, please read [this](https://github.com/pyinstaller/pyinstaller/issues?q=label%3Aantivirus-false-positives+is%3Aclosed)

 ### Installation